 * * *

-We at Bright Pattern, are advocating a new paradigm of rich contact experience and believe that contacts between customers and contact centers will become richer and richer that will radically improve quality of customer service.
+We at Bright Pattern, are advocating a new paradigm of rich contact experience and believe that contacts between customers and contact centers will become richer and richer that will radically improve a quality of customer service.
 To make this happened we propose a new approach to arranging agents’ work, improve their productivity and utilization.